fanjum11/leos/README.md

 In this project we consider a decentralized approach to learn to earn based on the Stacks platform - a platform that provides for smart contracts on Bitcoin.
 We use STX as well as a separate EDU token for this system.
 In the future, we expect this to migrate to a separate Appchain on the Stacks platform.

+## OTHER APPLICATIONS - A DAO TOOL
+Before getting into the details of LEOS, I would also like to point out that the mechanism here can also be used as a tool for any DAO.
+This can be in the form of the DAO **requiring any member to prove that the member has some basic knowledge before they can participate in any of the activities of the DAO.**

 ## WHAT IS LEOS